-LaLa Kent Shuts Down Instagram In Floral Bikini That’s Falling Off Her While Straddling A Bicycle
+Lala Kent Shuts Down Instagram In Floral Bikini That’s Falling Off Her While Straddling A Bicycle

 Summer may be coming to an end, but bikini season is still alive and well for Vanderpump Rules star Lala Kent.
-The 29-year-old has taken to social media with a reminder that she’s got one of the best bikini bodies in the business, although the blonde’s update last night likewise reminded fans that LaLa will include a few unusual features in her updates.
+The 29-year-old has taken to social media with a reminder that she’s got one of the best bikini bodies in the business, although the blonde’s update last night likewise reminded fans that Lala will sometimes include a few unusual features in her updates.

-Lala’s photo showed her shot relatively close up and outdoors.
-The star was bathed in sunlight as she straddled a black bicycle, with hot red, pink, and multicolor hues on her cute bikini adding pops of color.
-The look was definitely girly from floral prints and tied strings around the bust, although the photo did see the two-piece’s shoulder straps falling down.
-Of course, the casual off-the-shoulder look was a trendy one, with Lala’s feminine vibe and bombshell finish steering more towards Barbie-like than raunchy.
-Nonetheless, fans got a little attitude from some side-eye – while Kent had opted for shades, her facial expression was clearly visible.
+Lala’s photo showed her pictured outdoors and relatively close-up.
+The star was bathed in sunlight as she straddled a black bicycle, with hot red, pink, and multicolored hues on her cute bikini adding pops of color.
+The look was definitely girly, with its floral prints and tied strings around the bust.
+The photo also showed the two-piece’s shoulder straps falling down.
+Of course, the casual off-the-shoulder look was a trendy one, with Lala’s feminine vibe and bombshell finish more Barbie-like than raunchy.
+Nonetheless, fans saw a little attitude from some side-eye – while Kent had opted for shades, her facial expression was clearly visible.

-Anyone questioning how innocent the photo was may wish to glance over to Lala’s amusing caption.
+Anyone questioning how innocent the photo was may wish to glance at Lala’s amusing caption.

-This reality face may not be a Kardashian, but she knows how to grip Instagram.
+This reality TV face may not be a Kardashian, but she knows how to grip Instagram.
 Lala’s update had racked up over 29,000 likes overnight, with over 327 fans filling the post’s comments section.

 Fans will likely have noticed that Lala has been switching up her hair color between blonde and brunette.
 The star has spoken out about it, with an Instagram post that kept fans on their toes.